-The Industrial land designation use fabrication, accommodates manufacturing, assembly, and warehousing uses on properties where such uses currently exist, and in areas identified as appropriate to continue or expand industrial-based uses.
+The Industrial land designation use accommodates manufacturing, fabrication, assembly, and warehousing uses on properties where such uses currently exist, and in areas identified as appropriate to continue or expand industrial-based uses.
 As a means of ensuring the perpetual accommodation of industrial uses, residential and general commercial uses are prohibited on properties with an Industrial land use designation.